ACR Messina: From Messina F.C. to Giostra Messina (1900 to 1939)

-After World War I, a club under the name US Messinese was founded and entered the following year's Coppa Federale Siciliana, an all Sicilian championship contested in Messina, Catania and Palermo.
-Messina finished as runners-up.

 The club participated in the Italian Football Championship of 1921–22, organised by the C.C.I., finishing third in the Sicilian group section; this was the first championship in which clubs from the island were entered.
 The following season the FIGC and CCI were unified.
 This coincided with mergers in Messina, as another side, Umberto I Messina, was incorporated into US Messinese, and, therefore, the club changed its name to US Messinese Umberto I in October 1922.
 The following month this new side was fused again, this time with Messina Sporting Club; creating the Messina Football Club.
 Only two years later, in December 1924, FC Messina was melted, and the players became part of the reformed US Messinese.

-Finally, Messinese qualified for the semi-finals of the International League, after beating Palermo, 3–0, in the Sicilian championship of 1924–25.
-Here, Messinese played against Alba Roma, Cavese and Liberty Bari, but failed to win a single match, scoring only two goals in six games.
-Messina would be promoted to Serie B for the 1932–33 campaign under the presidency of Francesco Lombardo and Koenig's coaching and remained in the league for six seasons.
-The spell in Serie B was also notable for the local rivalry between them and Calcio Catania.